Conservation of South Asian household shrines

-The Conservation of South Asian household shrines is an activity dedicated to the preservation of household shrines from South Asia.
+The conservation of South Asian household shrines is an activity dedicated to the preservation of household shrines from South Asia.
 When applied to cultural heritage, held by either museums or private collectors, this activity is generally undertaken by a conservator-restorer.
-South Asian shrines held in museum collections around the world are principally shrines relate to Hindu, Jain, or Buddhist households.
+South Asian shrines held in museum collections around the world are principally shrines related to Hindu, Jain, Shia or Buddhist households.
 Due to their original use and sacred nature, these shrines present unique conservation and restoration challenges for those tasked with their care.